JimMackin/ChaseTheAce/README.md

 # ChaseTheAce
-Small chase the ace simulator
+Small chase the ace simulator.
+See http://www.jsmackin.co.uk/games/chase-the-ace-the-curse-of-the-dealer/ for more information.